spmohara/Interfacing-FPGA-with-LCD/README.md

-Designed the necessary hardware to interface the Spartan 3E FPGA with a 2x16 character LCD using Verilog.
-A message was displayed on the LCD using ASCII characters, which in this case, displayed "Hello Sean!".
-The FPGA controls the LCD via a 4-bit data interface by disabling the Intel StrataFlash memory in order to allow full read/write access to the LCD.
+Designed the necessary hardware in Verilog to interface an FPGA with an LCD display.
+A simple message was displayed on the LCD in ASCII characters, which in this case was “Hello, Sean!”.
+The FPGA is able to control the LCD display via a 4-bit data interface by disabling the Intel StrataFlash memory in order to allow full read/write access to the LCD.

 For more information, or to view my other projects, check out my website: http://oharanetworks.com/spohara/